SHARP-EATMAN

 Genus Bombus

-Like honey bees, bumble bees form colonies that each contain a queen, male drones and female workers.
+Many wild bees are solitary creatures.
+Bumble bees, however, build colonies with a complex social structure similar to that employed by honey bees.
+Bumble bee colonies each contain a queen, male drones and female workers.
 Queens lay eggs; male drones fertilize the queens; and workers perform various tasks necessary to sustain the colony, such as incubating eggs, feeding larvae and guarding the hive.

 Bumble bee colonies are more modest in size than those of honey bees.
-While honey bee hives may contain tens of thousands of bees, bumble bee nests usually harbor a few hundred workers at most.
-In addition, bumble bees tend to be far less aggressive than honey bees.
+While honey bee hives may contain tens of thousands of bees, bumble bee nests usually harbor a few hundred at most.
+While honey bees form nests employing a complex architecture of close-fitting hexagonal cells, bumblebee nests often resemble a hodgepodge of "honey pots," or wax cup-shaped structures used to store nectar.

 Female bumble bees carry pollen in rounded masses tucked into pollen baskets, called corbiculae, located on the bees' hind legs and made up of fine, interwoven hairs.
-Bumble bees' hefty size allows them to carry relatively large pollen loads, making them efficient pollinators.
+Bumble bees' hefty size allows them to carry relatively large pollen loads, making them highly efficient pollinators.

 The black & yellow bands on the abdomen of a female American bumble bee